-└ 6.1.
-Functions of Two Variables

-The Cobb-Douglas function (with two independent variables) is defined as with A, a, and b being constants.
+- 6. Function of Many Variables - 6.1.
+Functions of Two Variables with A, a, and b being constants.
 It is often used to describe a production process in which the inputs x and y are transformed into output z = f(x, y).
 What happens to the output z when both inputs x and y are doubled?
 A doubling of x and y leads to